This post is about how to invest in a bear market. This post is about how to trade in a bear market.

 Here’s the S&P 500 during the 2008 bear market.

 And here’s the thing.
 You cannot blindly trust that a normal bear market will just end.
-The 1929-1933 bear market saw the S&P 500 and Dow Jones fall 90%+!
+The 1929-1933 bear market saw the S&P 500 and Dow Jones fall more than 80%!
 The reality is that another 1929-1933 event could happen again.
 It’s not likely, but it is a possibility.
 Imagine losing 90%+ of your hard earned money.
+Many people who lived through the Great Depression said that it felt like 10 years of their lives went missing.

 Shift into defensive sectors

-The thinking behind this bear market strategy goes:
+Here’s the thinking behind this bear market strategy:

-- I won’t be sitting on the sidelines if a bear market DOES NOT occur.
-At least the defensive sector (e.g. utilities) will go up with the rest of the stock market, even if it doesn’t go up as much as the rest of the stock market.
-So I will still participate in some of its gains.
+- Investors who shift into defensive sectors won’t be sitting on the sidelines if a bear market DOES NOT occur.
+At least the defensive sector – such as utilities – will go up with the rest of the stock market, even if it doesn’t go up as much as the rest of the stock market.
+So the investor will still participate in some of the broad stock market’s gains.

-- I won’t lose as much money as the average investor if a bear market DOES occur.
+- On the otherhand, investors who shift into defensive sectors won’t lose as much money as the average investor if a bear market DOES occur.
 Defensive sectors fall less than the broad index in a bear market.

 Shift to long term Treasury bonds